Read transcripts of debates in both Houses

 Science and Technology Committee (Commons)

-The deadline for written submissions has now passed.
+Report in preparation.
 If you would like to submit a late submission please contact committee staff.

 The Science and Technology Committee examine the strength of the evidence linking adverse childhood experiences with long-term negative outcomes, the evidence base for related interventions, whether evidence is being used effectively in policy-making, and the support and oversight for research into this area.